 Generally Accepted Accounting Principles (GAAP) and in compliance with

-all applicable Accounting Standards (AS-1 to AS-29) and Successful
+all applicable Accounting Standards and Successful Efforts Method of

 I ONGC Videsh Limited (ONGC Videsh)

 Videsh, the wholly-owned subsidiary of your Company for E&P activities

-outside India, has participation in 33 projects in 16
+outside India, has participation in 36 projects in 17 countries viz.,

-Kazakhstan,

-Libya, Mozambique, Myanmar, Russia, South Sudan, Sudan,
+Libya, Mozambique, Myanmar, New Zealand, Russia, South Sudan, Sudan,

-are discovered/ under development, 14 are exploratory and remaining 2
+are discovered/ under development, 17 are exploratory and remaining 2

 are pipeline projects.